Tony the Tiger: Health concerns and legal status across countries

-Tony the Tiger, as well as other mascots featured in products targeted to children, has been the subject of controversy in several countries.
+Tony the Tiger, as well as other mascots featured in products targeted to children (such as Chester Cheetah and fellow Kellogg's mascots such as Toucan Sam), has been the subject of controversy in several countries.
 A study published in the journal Obesity Reviews, suggested familiar media character branding appeared to be "a powerful influence on children's preferences, choices and intake of less healthy foods."
-Tony and similar mascots, have been banned from being featured in packaging and advertising in countries like Chile, Argentina and Mexico.
+Tony and similar mascots, have been banned from being featured in packaging and advertising in countries like Chile, Peru, Argentina and Mexico.
 A study by a coalition that included Action on Sugar and Children's Food Campaign in the UK, found that 51% of 526 assessed "child-friendly" food and drink products with popular cartoon characters on their packaging were high in sugar, saturated fat, salt and fat, with only 18 healthy products such as fruit, vegetables and water were found to use child-friendly cartoons.
 Tom Watson of the Labour Party said using playful characters to appeal to children is “grossly irresponsible”, and the Health and Social Care Select Committee issued calls for a blanket ban on ‘brand-generated characters or licensed TV and film characters which are used to promote foods high in fat, sugar or salt."
 Consumption of sugar-sweetened drinks dropped 25 percent in the 18 months after Chile adopted these regulations, which also included octagon front-of-package warning labels and a ban on junk food in schools.

-Interactions with furries on Twitter

-During its existence, the official Tony the Tiger Twitter account was repeatedly subjected to sexual requests by furries.
-At some point between May 6 and September 22 (and likely by July 15), 2018, the account was rebranded as Frosted Flakes.